arcmags/ramroot/README.rst

 *   use *getopts* to easily allow grouping command line options together

-*   custom */etc/issue* when successfully boot from RAM

 *   *--rsync* option with *status=progress* (maybe use rsync automatically if installed)